mitche50/erc20tipbot/README.md

     - To setup more channel locks, simply copy the `example` template and fill it our properly.
 - Install NodeJS dependencies via `npm i`.

 All pools must be created via settings.json.
 All edits to the list of admins must also be done there.
-Members can be added and removed with `!pool NAME add @USER` and `!pool name remove @USER`, where NAME is the name of the pool, and @USER is a ping of the Discord user.
+Members can be added and removed with `!pool NAME add @USER` and `!pool NAME remove @USER`, where NAME is the name of the pool, and @USER is a ping of the Discord user.
+To send from a pool, use `!tip POOL @USER AMOUNT`.

 There is also a giveaway command to run giveaways with.
 If you don't want it, either don't setup the `giveaways` pool or comment out the line that loads it in `main.js`.
 To use it, run `!giveaway Ts Ww A`, where T is the time in seconds (or use "m" as a suffix for minutes), W is the amount of winners, and A is the amount each win.
 The amount will come from the `giveaways` pool and be tipped out to the winners.